Derek Sutton

 venture fiduciary duties.
 Permission to appeal to the Supreme Court was refused.

 Shane has extensive experience of commercial and civil fraud arbitrations under the LCIA and ICC rules, as well as sports arbitrations under the FA Rule K procedure and various Formula One procedures.
+He has also recently acted in an Irish commercial arbitration and in two claims relating to an investment treaty arbitration.

 Instructed as sole counsel for the Defendant in an LCIA Arbitration concerning a contractual dispute arising out of a framework agreement for the international sale of goods.